-- Allow H.264 decoding-Select the check box if you want to enable the H.264 decoding in Horizon Client.
+- Allow H.264 decoding-Select the check box when you want to enable the H.264 decoding in Horizon Client.
 Enabling this option improves the performance of high-end applications.
-H.264 is disabled by default. - Allow High Color Accuracy-Select the check box if you want to allow Horizon Client to use a superior color fidelity when H.264 decoding is enabled. - Allow High Efficiency Video Decoding-Select the check box to enable High Efficiency Video Coding (HEVC).
-For more information, see High Efficiency Video Coding - () NOTE: HEVC in Blast Extreme requires both the ESXi hosts that supports the virtual desktops, and RDSH servers to have NVIDIA Tesla or newer graphics cards to offload its encoding.
+H.264 is disabled by default. - Allow High Color Accuracy-Select the check box when you want to allow Horizon Client to use a superior color fidelity when H.264 decoding is enabled. - Allow High Efficiency Video Decoding-Select the check box to enable High Efficiency Video Coding (HEVC).
+For more information, see High Efficiency Video Coding - NOTE: HEVC in Blast Extreme requires both ESXi hosts that supports the virtual desktops, and RDSH servers to have NVIDIA Tesla or newer graphics cards to offload its encoding.
 HEVC does not work with only ESXi CPU encoding.
 If there are no supported graphics cards present, the H.264 or JPEG/PNG encoding is used. - 6.
 Click the RDP tab, and do the following: - a.
 Select the check boxes to enable the options that are applied to all sessions.
-The available options are: - Force Span-Select the check box if you want to span the session horizontally across two displays.
-This option enables you to use two displays as one large display. - Record from Local-Select the check box if you want to enable recording from a local microphone.
+The available options are: - Force Span-Select the check box when you want to span the session horizontally across two displays.
+This option enables you to use two displays as one large display. - Record from Local-Select the check box when you want to enable recording from a local microphone. - Enable NLA-Select the checkbox when you want to verify users before connecting to an RDP direct connection. - b.
+In the Desktop Scale Factor box, enter the DPI value in percentage.
+This option enables you to define the desktop DPI remotely.
+The Desktop Scale Factor is only applicable for the RDP connection.
+Setting this option does not impact the display scale of the thin client locally.
+The DPI range is 100-500.
+If you enter a nonnumeric character, the value is automatically set to 100.
+If you enter a value higher than 500, the value is automatically set to 500. - c.
+Audio Playback option determines the audio playback mode and works for the sessions that are published through the broker. - 7.
+Click OK to save your settings.